Nyaya: Epistemology

-The Nyaya school of Hinduism developed and refined many treatises on epistemology that widely influenced other schools of Hinduism.
-Nyaya treated it as theory of knowledge, and its scholars developed it as Pramana-sastras.
-Pramana, a Sanskrit word, literally is "means of knowledge".
+Nyāya treatises on epistemology widely influenced other schools of Hinduism.
+In Nyaya philosophy, knowledge is a type of "awareness event that is in accordance with its object by virtue of having been produced by a well-functioning epistemic instrument."
+Pramāṇa, a Sanskrit word, literally is "means of knowledge".
 It encompasses one or more reliable and valid means by which human beings gain accurate, true knowledge.
 The focus of Pramana is how correct knowledge can be acquired, how one knows, how one doesn't, and to what extent knowledge pertinent about someone or something can be acquired.
+By definition, pramāṇas are factive i.e. they cannot produce false belief.
+So, while statements can be false, testimony cannot be false.